Qwilr is built on the following three principles:

 Growing Our Principles

-I once heard something that got me thinking: “culture is the sum of the people you hire”.
+There's a famous saying: “culture is the sum of the people you hire”.

-I think this is true.
+We think this is true.
 That complex thing which is “culture” (the thing which words cannot adequately capture or document) really is just that: the sum of the people we surround ourselves with in the course of building our business.

 If these principles reflect our ideals, then the most important thing we can do is try to hire and surround ourselves with people who embody them.
 Those who: